isovector/reasonablypolymorphic.com/posts/2016-04-12-elm-is-wrong.markdown

 ```

 We're kind of cheating here by getting this property via a bijection with the
-integers, but it's for a good reason that I'll get into later.
+integers, but it's for a good reason: you can put integers into a dictionary in

-/* TODO(sandy): talk about dict comparable */
+Elm (they *are* `comparable`, so with one we can emulate Haskell's constraints
+on dictionary keys).

 For sake of example, now imagine we want to implement [bucket sort][bucket] as
 generically as possible: